 When You Need Boat Insurance

-In Idaho and Washington, boat insurance is not required by law, but that doesn't mean you won't be required to have it.
+In Idaho, boat insurance is not required by law, but that doesn't mean you won't be required to have it.
 For example, if you took out a loan to finance the purchase, your lender will likely require you to have coverage until you have paid back the loan.
 In addition, if you plan to moor your boat at a marina or dock, the facility may also require insurance as a condition of keeping your boat there.
 Even if you don't have any entity requiring you to have boat insurance, you may still wish to have coverage simply for your own financial protection and peace of mind.

 Boat Insurance Components